-Senior Exectutive Assistant (SEA) positions must be advetised internally first.
-In the event that no suitable internal candidates arise, the the position may be advertised publically.
+Senior Executive Assistant (SEA) positions must be advertised internally first.
+In the event that no suitable internal candidates arise, the position may be advertised publicly.

 On occasion, it may be necessary to pre-screen candidates prior to shortlisting.
 Pre-screeing can be helpful in instances where it is anticipated there will be a very large volume of applicants applying for a post.
 Contact your Resourcing Consultant for advice on pre-screening prior to advertising.

 On occasion, particular roles may require, or benefit from, advertising in the national press.
 Because of the need to engage advertising agencies, the cost of such advertising is considerable and is largely borne by the hiring unit.

 Your Resourcing Consultant can advise on the timelines, costs and reqirements associated with the various national publications.
 They can also advise on possible alternatives.

 When advertising in the press, it is important to note that timelines are driven by the agency and the publication rather than UCD HR so it is less suitable for posts which have a very short lead-in time.